 Hyaluronic Acid Dosage

-Dry eye – eye drops containing 0.2 – 0.4% HA may be effective in reliving dry eye symptoms.
+Dry eye – eye drops containing 0.2 – 0.4% HA may be effective in relieving dry eye symptoms.

 Hyaluronic acid appears to be a safe and effective option for the treatment of joint pain and stiffness associated with osteoarthritis.

 It also may be a viable alternative in the treatment of aging skin, wound healing, dry eye, bone loss, and GERD.

 It’s definitely worth considering adding to your treatment arsenal.